paypal/squbs/docs/deduplicate.md

 ### Overview

-`Deduplicate` is an Akka Streams `GraphStage` to drop identical (consecutive or non-consecutive) elements  in a stream.
+`Deduplicate` is an Pekko Streams `GraphStage` to drop identical (consecutive or non-consecutive) elements  in a stream.

 ### Dependency